Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 This is done by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, and `includeGclid` to `true`.

 !!!note
-    Initial attribution information for users can change if they are merged with another user.
+    Initial attribution information for users can change if they're merged with another user.

 #### Last-Touch Attribution